Gong.

 FAQs and myth-busting

-• Many, if not most, people find gongs relaxing and calming, especially when they are played considerately and without ego.
+Many, if not most, people find gongs relaxing and calming, especially when they are played considerately.
+Less is more.
 That said, how we receive sound is always changing.
 One bath might be relaxing, another might be upsetting.
 One person will love it, someone lying next to them will have a totally different experience.
 Sound tends to get into our knotty bits, meeting us where we need it, and it’s not uncommon to feel tearful or emotional after an immersion.
 Or to be unsettled by certain sounds.
 I had a death vision in a bath once!
+It is not uncommon to experience an altered state as our brain waves slow (as in sleep).

 But if we can stay open to the process and not reject the difficult parts then we may find the deeper benefit of sound work that sits below ‘simple relaxation’.
 Just as therapy isn’t about making you feel great every session, it is in service to a deeper process of personal growth.

-• I make no claims to sound healing despite the college of my accreditation.
+I make no claims to sound ‘healing’ despite the college of my accreditation.
 This is the same as with my psychotherapy practice.
 Instead, I invite you into the process and together we will see what arises.
-You may find sound healing, you may find it a valuable part of an ecology of practices towards healing, you may just find it enjoyable (which itself can be healing!).
+I hope that it is healing for you.
+You may find sound healing, you may find it a valuable part of an ecology of practices towards healing, you may just find it enjoyable (which itself can be healing!)
+It is not my place to label your experience.

-• I will often integrate a bit of gentle movement into the opening of a gong immersion, because I find this helps me (and others) settle and open.
+I will often integrate a bit of gentle movement and breathwork into the opening of a gong immersion, because I find this helps me (and others) settle and open.
 I have worked with movement for a long time.

 I will occasionally draw on other correspondences such as what is happening astronomically at the time of our session.
 I might also work with tarot, archetype cards, rune stones and even poetry to supplement the sound.
 These are all methods for supporting deep resonance and self-enquiry, not as a method of divination.